cmry/omesa/README.rst

 ''''''''''''''

 This repository is currently in alpha development, so don't expect any stable functionality until this part is removed.
+The `dev` branch will usually have the latest (not always stable) version.

 Development Preview
 '''''''''''''''''''